Santes Dwynwen – Wales’ patron saint of love

-New Year can be a miserable time but in Wales many of us are feeling warm and fuzzy as Dydd Santes Dwynwen (St Dwynwen’s Day) approaches.
+In Wales many of us are feeling warm and fuzzy as it’s Dydd Santes Dwynwen (St Dwynwen’s Day).

 January 25 is the day that Welsh people honour our patron saint of lovers, Dwynwen.
 Dydd Santes Dwynwen is Wales’ answer to St Valentine’s Day and, in our opinion, it’s a much more moving story.